 The following is a brief summary of certain United States federal income tax consequences generally arising with respect to awards under the 2020 LTIP.
 This discussion does not address all aspects of the United States federal income tax consequences of participating in the 2020 LTIP that may be relevant to participants in light of their personal investment or tax circumstances and does not discuss any state, local or non-United States tax consequences of participating in the 2020 LTIP.
-Each participant is advised to consult his or her particular tax advisor concerning the application of the United States federal income tax laws before taking any actions with respect to any awards.
+Each participant is advised to consult his or her particular tax advisor concerning the application of the United States federal income tax laws to such participant's particular situation, as well as the applicability and effect of any state, local or non-United States tax laws before taking any actions with respect to any awards.